AbdulSamadgithub/AbdulSamadgithub/readme.md

-### Hey !
+### Hi !
 Im ABDUL SAMAD

 ## Im a student developer and tech enthusiast!

 - 🔭 I’m currently learning to code !
 - 🌱 I’m learning everything and anything that i can at this time 🤣
 - 👯 I’m looking to collaborate with other beginners or anyone who's interested to work on anything web and android related
-- 🥅 TODO : Learn to develop android apps and websites
+- 🥅 2020 Goals : Learn to develop websites and apps with android studio and flutter
 - ⚡ Hobbies : I like to play soccer, video games, and create stupid videos sometimes

 ### Connect with me: